Does the Australian Prime Minister pay tax on his parliamentary salary?

 Permission should be sought from DPS AUSPIC for third-party or commercial uses of this image.
 To contact DPS AUSPIC email: auspic@aph.gov.au or phone: 02 6277 3342.

-Thanks for the question Michelle.
-The Prime Minister’s salary—and the salary of all members of parliament—are determined by the Remuneration Tribunal.
-The Remuneration Tribunal is an independent committee charged by the Australian Parliament to investigate and make recommendations on parliamentary salaries.
+The Prime Minister’s salary – and the salary of all members of parliament – is determined by the Remuneration Tribunal.
+The Remuneration Tribunal is an independent committee which investigates and makes recommendations on parliamentary salaries on behalf of the Australian Parliament.